Vector graphics

 World Naked Bike Ride participant

-My art group set the topic 'Exhibition/Exhibitionism'.
-So my above artwork is a nude.
-Its subject had been a local helper at the 2009 World Naked Bike Ride.
-Which event highlighted cyclists' vulnerability.
+My art group's monthly theme was 'Exhibition/Exhibitionism'.
+For this, I created a nude portrait.
+The subject had been a volunteer assisting at the 2009 World Naked Bike Ride.
+That event aimed to highlight cyclists' vulnerability.

 I finished this artwork on 6 November, 2024.